netscaler/netscaler-k8s-ingress-controller/docs/configure/profiles-for-listener-crd.md

 An SSL profile is a collection of settings for SSL entities.
 SSL profile makes configuration easier and flexible.
 You can configure the settings in a profile and bind that profile to a virtual server instead of configuring the settings on each entity.
 An SSL profile allows you to customize many SSL parameters such as TLS protocol and ciphers.
 For more information about SSL profile, see [SSL profile infrastructure](https://docs.citrix.com/en-us/citrix-adc/current-release/ssl/ssl-profiles/ssl-enabling-the-default-profile.html).

 **Note:** By default, Netscaler creates a legacy SSL profile.
 The legacy SSL profile has many drawbacks including non-support for advanced protocols such as SSLv3.
-Hence, it is recommended to enable the default SSL profiles in Netscaler before Citrix ingress controller is launched.
+Hence, it is recommended to enable the default SSL profiles in Netscaler before Netscaler ingress controller is launched.

 To enable the advanced SSL profile, use the following command in the Netscaler command line: